American Historical Association: Activities

 The association's annual meeting each January brings together more than 5,000 historians from around the United States to discuss the latest research and discuss how to be better historians and teachers.
 Many affiliated historical societies hold their annual meetings simultaneously.
 The association's web site offers extensive information on the current state of the profession, tips on history careers, and an extensive archive of historical materials (including the G.I.
 Roundtable series), a series of pamphlets prepared for the War Department in World War II.

-The association also administers two major fellowships, 24 book prizes, and a number of small research grants.
+The AHA also administers two major fellowships, 24 book prizes, and a number of small research grants.

+The association elects a president to serve a one year term; the president for 2025 is Ben Vinson III.